Professional Rodeo Cowboys Association: Xtreme Broncs

 First approved by the PRCA in 2016, this tour features only saddle bronc riding competition.
 Like the Xtreme Bulls tour, these events are held in conjunction with a very small amount of the PRCA's several hundreds of annual regular season rodeos.
 At the Xtreme Broncs Tour Finale, held every August since 2019 in Rapid City, South Dakota, the top 12 saddle bronc riders in the PRCA world standings, plus the top 12 saddle bronc riders in the Xtreme Broncs tour standings not already in the top 12 PRCA world standings compete at the event.
 Money won on the Xtreme Broncs tour counts towards the PRCA world standings for the National Finals Rodeo.

 Legacy Steer Roping

 Since 2019, the PRCA has sanctioned steer roping events for contestants aged 50 and over called the Legacy Steer Roping tour.
-Ropers must compete in at least four Legacy Steer Roping events and have won at least one dollar in each event in order to qualify for the Legacy Steer Roping Finals held in November in Mulvane, Kansas for the chance of being crowned the tour champion.
+Ropers must compete in at least four Legacy Steer Roping events and have won at least one dollar in each event in order to qualify for the Legacy Steer Roping Finals held in November in Mulvane, Kansas, for the chance of being crowned the tour champion.

 National Circuit Finals Steer Roping

-The National Circuit Finals Steer Roping (NCFSR), takes place in Torrington, Wyoming.
-The top 35 steer ropers from the 12 PRCA regional American circuits compete at the annual two-day event for the chance of winning the National Circuit Steer Roping title.
-The inaugural NCFSR was in 2010.
+The National Circuit Finals Steer Roping (NCFSR) has been held in Torrington, Wyoming, since its inaugural year in 2010.
+The top 35 steer ropers from the PRCA regional American circuits that include steer roping as an event compete at the annual two-day event for the chance of winning the U.S. National Steer Roping title.